 WHAT WILL BE DIFFERENT FOR ME IN MY FIRST YEAR IF I AM IN THE HONORS COLLEGE?

+Honors general education classes that help you finish your required courses more quickly.
 The main difference in your first year is the courses that you take for your general education requirements.
 For example, rather than taking the traditional English 101 class, Honors students take a course called Honors Rhetoric.
 This not only covers the ENGL101 requirement, it also covers the COMM105 requirement — both requirements are covered with one class.
 During your first year you will also enroll in Honors Seminar, a class for ALL Honors College students, not just Freshman, meaning this class introduces you to all the Honors students on campus.
 Finally, you will enroll in a course called Biblical and Classical Roots, a required Honors course that is best to take during your first year.
 Those three classes give you 6 credits and you fill the rest of your schedule with courses from your major area of study or other general education requirements and you can choose those classes with the help of your major advisor.

 DOES THE HONORS COLLEGE COST MORE?

+Not in terms of your general tuition.
 There are ‘Honors’ lab fees that are associated with some of the Honors College classes, but the overall program does not cost more.
 The lab fees go toward some of the extra curricular programming offered through the Honors College.
 We can walk you through these fees at anytime, so please feel free to contact us.

 CAN I MAJOR IN ANY AREA AND STILL BE IN THE HONORS COLLEGE?